megaboich/personal-website/src/posts/2011/2011-11-07-Creating-OpenSocial-gadget/index.md

 ```

 At this point after compiling and fixing some minor problems there should be available working widget at url like this:

 ```
  http://localhost/reader/RssReader/Widget?feedUrl=http%3A%2F%2Fnews.google.com%2Fnews%3Ftopic%3Db%26output%3Drss&topCount=10
 ```

-And you should get view like this:
+And you should get view like this in the browser:
 ![](initialWidgetView_4.png)

 ## Create Gadget XML.